 Work and residence permits are issued for a maximum period of one year and an application can be made for their renewal within two months prior to their date of expiry and in some cases within three months of their expiry.
 It is more advisable to file the application before the expiry of the permit.

 In the case of international assignees from EU countries, no work and residence permit is required.
-If the assignee stays in Spain for over three months, one should register in person at the local authorities to obtain a foreign ID number in Spain.
+If the assignee stays in Spain for over three months, one should register with the local authorities in person to obtain a foreign ID number in Spain.

 Entry and stay in Spain of workers, entrepreneurs, and investors